-Budgeted cost: £70,857
+Budgeted cost: £45,760

 Activity Evidence that supports this approach Challenge number(s) addressed Provision of an additional Wellbeing Officer and behaviour and inclusion staff to provide intervention for specific pupils who require support with regulating their behaviour and emotions.
-There is evidence to suggest that CBT can have a high impact on risk behaviours and behavioural difficulties: Cognitive Behavioural Therapy - Youth Endowment Fund EIF's report on adolescent mental health found good evidence that CBT interventions support young people's social and emotional skills and can reduce symptoms of anxiety and depression: Adolescent mental health: A systematic review on the effectiveness of school-based interventions Early Intervention Foundation (eif.org.uk) 4 Embedding principles of good practice set out in DfE's Improving School Attendance advice.
-Staff will get training and The DfE guidance has been informed by engagement with schools that have significantly reduced persistent absence levels.
-5 release time to develop and implement new procedures.
-Attendance officers and Learning Mentors will provide the support to identified pupils and families.
-GCC 'Closing the Gap' Pupil Premium Conference 21 st November 2019 Develop improved pupil aspirations in order to focus them on their learning in school There is some evidence to suggest that supporting pupil aspiration, particularly through contact with home and mentoring and provision of study skills guidance, can support pupil achievement. www.jrf.org.uk/sites/default/files/jrf/migrated/files/education-attainment-interventions-full.pdf
+There is evidence to suggest that CBT can have a high impact on risk behav- iours and behavioural difficulties: Cognitive Behavioural Therapy - Youth Endowment Fund EIF's report on adolescent mental health found good evidence that CBT interven- tions support young people's social and emotional skills and can reduce symp- toms of anxiety and depression: Adolescent mental health: A systematic review on the effectiveness of school- based interventions Early Intervention Foundation (eif.org.uk) 4

+Embedding principles of good practice set out in DfE's Improving School Attendance advice.
+Provision of Education Welfare Officer time to provide the support to identified pupils and families.
+The DfE guidance has been informed by engagement with schools that have sig- nificantly reduced persistent absence levels.
+GCC 'Closing the Gap' Pupil Premium Conference 21 st November 2019 5 Develop improved pupil aspirations in order to focus them on their learning in school.
+There is some evidence to suggest that supporting pupil aspiration, particularly through contact with home and mentor- ing and provision of study skills guid- ance, can support pupil achievement. www.jrf.org.uk/sites/default/files/jrf/mi- grated/files/education-attainment-inter- ventions-full.pdf Provision of curriculum materials to support pupils' learning and curriculum access.
+This to include funding to support PP pupil access to enrichment trips that are linked to subjects they are studying.
+Analysis of pupil option subject choices for PP pupils indicates a disproportion- ately high number opt for subjects that require additional materials and trip op- portunities to allow pupils full access to the curriculum (ie Childcare, Drama, Textiles, Food Technology, I.T., music technology, Sport).
+Provision of a hardship fund to support PP pupil engagement in school and ability to access the curriculum.
+Evidence from teachers and the PP Learning Mentor work suggests engage- ment and attendance could be improved through discrete purchase of items (eg school uniform, core equipment) where circumstances change quickly or pupils face significant hardship.
+Whilst this only applies for very few pupils, it can have a significant impact on their attendance, engagement, and achievement in school.

-Total budgeted cost: £150,956
+Total budgeted cost: £241,938